 2. Wahl Professional Dog Clippers

-This is probably a bit overkill for most home grooming kit for dogs as your dog only has one coat and that’s all you need it for but if you’re reading this with multiple dogs of different breeds or even a dog grooming business owner then this might be just the one you’re looking for.
-The metal chrome-plated precision blade included with the dog clippers are sharp and tough and really can cut through everything, it has attachments on top to help you glide through different coat types easily.
+This kit is probably overkill for most home groomers, but if you’re reading this with multiple dogs of different breeds or even a dog grooming business owner, then this might be just the one you’re looking for.
+The metal chrome-plated precision blade is sharp and tough and the included attachments will help you glide through the different coats easily.

 The blade is a little noisier than others but not terrifying, this is to be expected from a dog clipper with so much power.
 Because of this, it does not jam easily and rarely encounters anything it can’t handle.

 The chrome-plated trimmer will cut from 0.7mm to 3mm and the attachments are for 3mm, 6mm, 9mm, 12mm, 18mm, and 25mm so you can get to the desired length with ease.
-Those who visit groomers may get it shorter than they wish just so that it lasts but with this, at home, you can groom more often at the precise length you want every time.
+Those who visit groomers may get it shorter than they wish just so that it lasts but with these clippers, at home, you can groom more often at the precise length you want every time.

 - Corded and cordless with one of the best battery life